palak2002/PalakBhograPortfolio/README.md

 Details about your professional experiences, including roles, companies, and a brief description of your contributions.

 ## Projects
 A list of projects you've worked on.
-Each project includes a title, description, technology stack, and links to the GitHub repository and live demo (if applicable).
+Each project includes a title, description, technology stack, and links to the GitHub repository and live demo.

 ## Tech Stack
 A detailed list of technologies you are proficient in, including programming languages, frameworks, and tools.